candy02058912/Stuffed-animals-catalog/README.md

 ```
 export SECRET_KEY=secret_key_of_your_choice
 ```
 9. Unzip client_secrets.zip, password is in the `Submission Details` section on Udacity.
-Make sure the file is called client_secrets.json.
+Please make sure the unzipped file is called client_secrets.json.
 10. Run application:
 ```
 python application.py